WenqiJiang/graph-vector-search-on-FPGA/README.md

 `FPGA_multi_DDR`: multi-DDR version FPGA implementations

 `networked_FPGA`: networked version of multi-DDR version FPGA implementations, with exactly the same kernel implemented in `FPGA_multi_DDR`

+`perf_test_scripts`: all the plots used to measure the performance of local FPGAs

+`plots`: all the plotting scripts

 (unused) `FPGA_single_DDR`: single-DDR version FPGA implementations.
 Used only for developments.